 If you need mutable, lightweight copies of your tables, consider using table clones.

 Table snapshots are read-only; you can't update the data in a table snapshot unless you create a standard table from the snapshot and then update the data.
 You can only update a table snapshot's metadata; for example, its description, expiration date, and access policy.

 You can only take a snapshot of a table's data as it was seven days ago or more recently, due to the seven-day limit for time travel.

-You can't take a snapshot of a BigQuery view or materialized view.
+You can't take a snapshot of a view or a materialized view.

 You can't overwrite an existing table or table snapshot when you create a table snapshot.

 If you snapshot a table that has data in write-optimized storage, the data in the write-optimized storage is not included in the table snapshot.